Succès de scandale: Other examples

-This was not the last time that Comstockery fanned the success it wanted to prohibit: "I expect it will be the making of me" said Mae West to the press in 1927, under arrest after the Society for the Suppression of Vice had maneuvered to get her play titled "Sex" re-censored by the Police Department Play Jury.
-A few years later, when she was over 40 years old, her sex-symbol status paid off when her 1935 film contract made her the highest-paid woman to date.
+Paul Chabas's September Morn was not the last time that Comstockery fanned the success it wanted to prohibit: Mae West quipped "I believe in censorship.
+I made a fortune out of it." after the Society for the Suppression of Vice had maneuvered to get her play Sex re-censored by the Police Department Play Jury.
+A few years later, when she was over 40 years old, her sex-symbol status paid off when by 1933, West was one of the largest box-office draws in the United States and, by 1935, she was also the highest paid woman and the second-highest paid person in the United States (after William Randolph Hearst).

-Films qualified as succès de scandale include Louis Malle's 1958 The Lovers, Bernardo Bertolucci's 1972 Last Tango in Paris. and more recently Abdellatif Kechiche's 2013 Blue is The Warmest Colour.
+Films qualified as succès de scandale include Louis Malle's 1958 The Lovers, Bernardo Bertolucci's 1972 Last Tango in Paris. and more recently Abdellatif Kechiche's 2013 Blue Is the Warmest Colour.
 Scandal also boosted the success of writers of modest talent.
 Even famous writers like Flaubert and Joyce have been described as deploying succès de scandale recipes to their advantage.